Penetration Tester vs. Software Reverse Engineer

 Tools and Software Used

-- IDA Pro: A disassembler and debugger that allows reverse engineers to analyze and understand binary code
+- IDA Pro: A disassembler and debugger for analyzing binary files.

 Common Industries